Atmospheric Physics Department, IGF FUW

 The weather today or tomorrow, short-term climate fluctuations, or its radical changes – all of these processes are strongly affected by the physical phenomena taking place in the atmosphere.
 The biggest source of uncertainty in weather and climate models are clouds and aerosols.
 This is why we study them in particular detail.
 We conduct our research using both theoretical (mainly numerical) and experimental methods, in the field and in our laboratories.
-We are particularly interested in cloud microphysics, i.e. the physical processes in the small spatial scale, responsible for the formation of rain and cloud disappearance.
+We are particularly interested in cloud microphysics, i.e. the physical processes on the small spatial scale, responsible for the formation of rain and cloud disappearance.

 We look especially closely at the physics of the phenomena occurring at the interface of clouds and clear air, where the processes of condensation, evaporation, turbulence, and radiative energy transfer play an important role.
 We conduct our research in a cloud chamber as well as in natural conditions, during international measurement campaigns using planes.
 One of our means of collecting data is the UltraFast Thermometer (UFT) developed in our Institute.
-While a plane flies through a cloud, it measures the changes in air temperature inside the cloud with even a centimetre resolution.
+While a plane flies through a cloud, it measures the changes in air temperature inside the cloud with even a centimeter resolution.

 Our scientists also conduct research on the influence of atmospheric aerosol on the climate system.
 We study how the solar radiant flux on the surface changes depending on the physical properties of aerosol, and how it impacts the weather and climate in Europe and in the Arctic.
 We conduct research using in-situ methods as well as remote sensing instruments localized in the Radiative Transfer Laboratory and the Remote Sensing Laboratory.
 Our equipment includes a unique, multichannel PollyXT lidar, which is part of the EARLINET observational network.
 It performs aerosol measurements both in near range and in far range.
 We conduct research on aerosol in Poland as part of the Poland-AOD network.
 Our focus is on studying the optical properties of aerosol during smog episodes and influxes of long-range pollution emitted in biomass burning and sandstorms.
 We have a broad range of interests.
-In one of our project, we modelled the clear sky turbulence using data collected by commercial transport planes.
+In one of our projects, we modeled the clear sky turbulence using data collected by commercial transport planes.
 In collaboration with the Poznań University of Life Sciences, we also study the connection between atmospheric aerosol and the productivity of peat bogs.

-Theoretical modelling and computer simulations allow us to study the properties of comets and planets in the Solar System.
-To better understand the geophysical mechanisms operating in the interior and on the surfaces of comets, in our laboratory we experimentally study the analogues of cometary ice in conditions close to the vacuum of space.
+Theoretical modeling and computer simulations allow us to study the properties of comets and planets in the Solar System.
+To better understand the geophysical mechanisms operating in the interior and on the surfaces of comets, in our laboratory we experimentally study the analogs of cometary ice in conditions close to the vacuum of space.
 The results of the experiments, in an appropriately adapted vacuum chamber, combined with theoretical models and computer simulations, allow us to better understand the comet environment.
 Using numerical simulations, we also model the condensation and sublimation processes of surface and ground ice on Mars and the melting of ice on its surface.